"One Small Step

 There is a scientific base for why the kaizen technique does work.
 Part of our brain is responsible for the mechanism of fear; another part of our brain is responsible for the creative process.

-Thus we may want to exercise daily, but the fear about the change in routine is so overwhelming for our brain to handle that the creative process shuts down and we just don't get to exercise.
+Thus we may want to exercise daily, but the fear about the change in routine is so overwhelming for our brain to handle that the creative process shuts down and we just don't get to exercise - in a nutshell.

 The kaizen way consists of getting to do something towards achieving a goal in a way that the mechanism of fear is not even triggered, and the creative process is engaged: this is achieved by taking one tiny step, perhaps the smallest step possible, towards achieving a goal.